To know me is to know that I love to read and always have. So, its no surprise that I love books for book lovers.

 So, it’s no surprise that I seek out bookish books – books about books, books about bookstores and libraries, books about authors and their families.

 And if you’re anything like me and just can’t get enough of books.
-Here are 13 bookish books that are sure to remind you why we are book people.
+Here are 13 books for book lovers that are sure to remind you why we are book people.

 The Book Thief